Equine Stay Apparatus: Active or Passive, and Why it Matters

 WHAT is the stay apparatus?

 The serratus ventralis, connecting the scapula to the trunk, contains a tendinous layer that suspends the trunk when muscles are relaxed, but acts to increase shoulder flexion.
-This is counteracted by two muscles; the biceps brachii and the lacertus fibrosis.
-The biceps brachii has a collagenous tendon that extends through the length of the muscle and divides near the elbow to form the muscle insertion.
-The lacertus fibrosis connects to the extensor carpi radialis and the fascia of the forearm.
-This allows the biceps muscle to relax while maintaining extension of the shoulder, elbow and carpus.
+This is counteracted by the biceps brachii and the lacertus fibrosis.

 To counteract extension of the carpus and fetlock without muscle activity, the superficial digital flexor muscle extends into a thick tendon below the carpus, with the superior check ligament attaching here to reduce the muscle activity required.
 The deep digital flexor muscle also extends into a tendon from the carpus, with the inferior check ligament joining the tendon and reducing the muscle activity required in a standing position.
 This aids in preventing extension of the fetlock, pastern and coffin joints.

 In the pelvic limb, with much greater angulation than the thoracic limb, a different mechanism is employed to allow the limb to remain in a weight bearing position.
-The pelvic limb stay apparatus comprises patellar locking, the reciprocal mechanism and the check apparatus.
+The pelvic limb stay apparatus includes patellar locking, the reciprocal mechanism and the check apparatus.

 The patellar locking mechanism is the key to the success of the stay apparatus in the hindlimb.
 With the stifle stabilised, the hock joint is also stabilised through the action of the reciprocal apparatus, which couples the movement of the two joints.
 The distal joints are stabilised passively through the tendons and ligaments, as in the forelimb.

-The patellar locking mechanism is activated when the patella is shifted behind the top of the prominent medial ridge of the femoral trochlea, causing flexion of the stifle to be blocked by the medial, intermediate and lateral patellar ligaments.
 The vastus medialis muscle inserts directly onto the parapatellar fibrocartilage, and is essential to maintaining the locked position with tonic, low-level activation.
 The level of activation found in the vastus medialis is estimated to be less than 2% of the force that would be required in the absence of a locking mechanism (Schuurman et al., 2003).

 Active or passive?

 Looking at the structures involved and their functions, it is clear that the stay apparatus is both active and passive.
 The mechanisms involved in maintaining the horse in a standing position are also integral to locomotion.
-Muscles, tendons and ligaments are involved, and so are the fascia of the body.
+Muscles, tendons and ligaments are involved, and so is the fascia of the body.
 The biceps brachii, lacertus fibrosis and extensor carpi radialis all connect with the fascia of the forearm.
 Similarly, the patella tendons form the attachment directly to the four portions of the quadriceps muscle, as well as indirectly through the fascia to the sartorius, gracilis, tensor fascial latae and biceps femoris.

 As with many things related to the body, I certainly don’t think we have a complete picture of what exactly is involved in these structures, either in a normal biomechanical model or a pathological model.
-I encourage you to submit your understanding of these structures and how they operate – what is your perspective and experience?
+I encourage you to share your understanding of these structures and how they operate – what is your perspective and experience?

 I also think that while this is a great example of the interconnection of the body – different systems impacting each other and working together to achieve one goal – these structures are still working within the body, the interconnections of which we are only beginning to understand.